rachel1davey/rachel1davey/README.md

 - Frontend development (HTML, CSS, JavaScript)
 - Python and Flask
 - Electron for simple desktop apps
-- How to write code that actually makes sense
+- How to write code that works 😆

 ## 🧪 Projects in Progress